OpenVoiceOS/community-docs/docs/OCP.md

 ### Advanced

-OCP contains a audio service plugin component that acts as a compatibility layer with MycroftAI CommonPlay skills framework.
+OCP contains an audio service plugin component that acts as a compatibility layer with MycroftAI CommonPlay skills framework.

 in mycroft-core you can set OCP as `default-backend`, ovos-core is not required for OCP

-For compatibility and historical reasons OCP reads it's configuration from the `"Audio"` section
+For compatibility and historical reasons OCP reads its configuration from the `"Audio"` section

 ```javascript
 "Audio": {